New bodhran tipper

 The things you find at swap-meets!

-Posted by jerry on May 1st, 2006 — Posted in Journal, Music
+Posted by Jerry on May 1st, 2006 — Posted in Journal, Music

 This would have to have been one my more successful swap-meet scavenges… About 2 weeks ago I spotted a mandolin for sale at the Woden swap meet – but I was ina rush and didn’t try it out.
 This time the mando was back, so I sauntered up – casual like – so as not to seem overly interested, after all this was a flat back mandolin and I had tried a few AU$250 mandos in a couple of music shops, so I knew what I should expect for the money.